bhaskar4n/CubePasswordSystem/README.md

 requirements:python version 2.7, wxpython version 2.7

+#### note
-note: currently i have created four sides that works fine.

-      i have implemented md5 encryption for passwords

-      bas64 encode system for data encryption

-      coding in progress for another two sides and encryption algorithms for data encryption
+currently i have created four sides that works fine. i have implemented md5 encryption for passwords bas64 encode system for data encryption coding in progress for another two sides and encryption algorithms for data encryption